pairshaped/curlingio-docs/docs/club-management/waitlists.md

 ![Approved Waitlists](/img/docs/club-management/waitlists/approved-waitlists.png)

+** IMPORTANT: Waitlists are tied to an account, so members MUST login with the same account (email address) to access their waitlist.

+If you approve a waitlisted member and they report that they are unable to register, please verify that they logged in with the same email address.

 ## Waitlist Cancellation

 Club staff, and the registering member, can cancel (remove) a waitlist registration at any time before it is claimed.